 Each widget takes an android:src attribute (in an XML layout) to specify what picture to use.
 These usually reference a drawable resource, described in greater detail in the chapter on resources.
-You can also set the image content based on a Uri from a content provider via setImageURI().

 ImageButton, a subclass of ImageView, mixes in the standard Button behaviors, for responding to clicks and whatnot.